BestFloww/BestFlow/README.md

 ### Browser

 On your browser, you will be directed to the main page.
 Please upload a transcript which will be stored in our database.
-If a project id already exists in our database, it is possible to override the existing transcript with the new one.
+If a valid project id already exists in our database, it can be accessed by typing the id in the available input box.
+It is also possible to override the existing transcript with a new one.
-We also have a template transcript available to be downloaded which shows the minimum required fields for each transcript.
+We have a template transcript available to be downloaded, which shows the minimum required fields for each transcript.

 Once a transcript is uploaded, you can click on View Analysis which will take you to the analysis page.
-This page can also be reached by inputting a valid project id already in our database.
 On the page, all the intents will be displayed along with previously starred and flagged intents.
-Our intent menu also allows for users to filter the questions by flags or stars to easily find their important questions.
+Our intent menu also allows for users to search by keywords or filter the questions by flags or stars to easily find their important questions.

 To load a new transcript, go back to the main page by pressing on the logo in the menu and upload another transcript.